sangster/spirit_hands/README.md

 **Note:** `Pry.color = false` trumps this setting and disables all console coloring.

+### `coolline`

+Control whether pry-coolline is activated.

+~~Cooline is **enabled** by default.~~

+**NOTE** Pry-coolline is *currently disabled* by default because it doesn't support full Readline Vi and Emacs emulation.
+If you really want live syntax highlighting anyhow without full Readline support, specify `SpiritHands.coolline=true` in `~/.pryrc` after `require 'spirit_hands'`.
+Also, consider contributing a coolline/pry-coolline PR/fork if you must have this functionality.

 ### `hirb`
 [**Hirb**][hirb] is **enabled** by default.
 `SpiritHands.hirb = false` to disable.